dotnet/csharplang/spec/attributes.md

 ## Attributes for Interoperation

-Note: This section is applicable only to the Microsoft .NET implementation of C#.
+[!Note] This section is applicable only to the Microsoft .NET implementation of C#.

 ### Interoperation with COM and Win32 components